SonaMaharjan/aquahub_soil_moisture/README.md

-# AquaScan: Soil Moisture Spatial Analysis for Irish Planning
+# AquaHub: Soil Moisture Spatial Analysis for Irish Planning

 AquaScan is a technical prototype designed for Irish planning authorities to evaluate soil moisture conditions on proposed development sites.
 It uses satellite-derived imagery (Copernicus) to classify land into moisture zones and generate regulatory-aligned planning conditions.